About the Coaching

 Simply take a short video of yourself running, following our helpful hints, and upload it directly to our site with our quick and easy submission form.
 Online Coaching includes an Introduction to Natural Running or a Natural Running Form Follow-up.
 We provide a half-hour phone/skype call option to give you the opportunity to talk directly to us and ask any questions you may have.

-Currently offered in parts of Alberta, Canada by Tina Dubois and Iowa, U.S.A. by Angie Bee Hotz.
+Currently offered in parts of Alberta, Canada by Tina Dubois and Washington, U.S.A. by Angie Bee Hotz.
 In-person Coaching includes One-on-One Coaching as well as Small Group and Large Group Clinics, which can be tailored to suit your needs.

 For more information or to book any of these coaching options, check out our Services.